Seven Brides for Seven Brothers: Plot

-The Pontipees sneak into town at night and kidnap the girls.
-As they race back to the homestead, the men trigger an avalanche that blocks the mountain pass, stopping their pursuers.
+The Pontipees sneak into town at night and kidnap the women.
+As they race back to the homestead, the brothers trigger an avalanche that blocks the mountain pass, stopping their pursuers.
 However, the Pontipees realize they neglected to procure a parson to conduct the wedding ceremonies and are snowed in until spring.
-Milly is furious with Adam and the brothers and exiles them to the barn while the girls stay in the house.
-Humiliated and angry by Milly's rebuke, Adam leaves for the Pontipees' trapping cabin to spend the winter alone.
+Milly is furious with Adam and the brothers and exiles them to the barn while the women stay in the house.
+Humiliated and angered by Milly's rebuke, Adam leaves for the Pontipees' trapping cabin to spend the winter alone.

-Over the winter, the girls vent their anger by pranking the brothers, but their feelings gradually soften towards them.
+Over the winter, the women vent their anger by pranking the brothers, but their feelings gradually soften towards them.
 Meanwhile, Milly reveals she is expecting a baby.
-By springtime, the girls and the Pontipees have happily paired off.
-When Milly has a baby girl, Gideon goes to tell Adam.
-He refuses to return.
-Gideon chastises Adam over his selfishness and behavior toward Milly.
+By springtime, the women and the Pontipees have happily paired off.
+When Milly has a baby girl, Gideon goes to inform Adam, who refuses to return.
+Gideon chastises Adam over his selfishness and behavior towards Milly.
 Adam returns after the snow melts and meets his daughter.
 He and Milly reconcile.
-Adam admits that being a father, he now understands how families feel about their daughters and tells his brothers they must return the girls.
+Adam admits that being a father, he now understands how families feel about their daughters and tells his brothers they must return the women.
 The heartbroken brothers agree to take them home.
-However, the girls hide and refuse to go back.
-As the brothers search, the girls' angry families reach the Pontipees' homestead.
+However, the women hide and refuse to go back.
+As the brothers search, the women's angry families reach the Pontipees' homestead.

 As the townsmen sneak up to the farm, Alice's father, Reverend Elcott, hears a baby crying.
-Fearing the worst, he asks the girls whose baby it is.
+Fearing the worst, he asks the women whose baby it is.
 They immediately conspire together and simultaneously answer "mine!"
 The fathers begrudgingly allow their daughters to marry the brothers in a collective shotgun wedding.